sayantan16/Agent_Fabric/KNOWLEDGE_BASE.md

 Available agents and their capabilities will be provided.
 Use exact agent names from the registry."""

-ORCHESTRATOR_PLANNING_PROMPT = """Plan a workflow for this request:
+ORCHESTRATOR_PLANNING_PROMPT = """Analyze this request and create a workflow plan.

 REQUEST: {request}
 ANALYSIS: {analysis}

-AVAILABLE AGENTS:
+AVAILABLE AGENTS (Use EXACT names from this list):
 {available_agents}

 AVAILABLE TOOLS:
 {available_tools}

-Think through this systematically:

-STEP 1: What specific tasks need to be done?
-STEP 2: Which available agents can handle each task?
-STEP 3: What's missing and needs to be created?
+CRITICAL INSTRUCTIONS:
+1. ONLY use agent names that appear in the AVAILABLE AGENTS list above
+2. Check if existing agents can handle the task before creating new ones
+3. Many agents have flexible input handling - don't create duplicates
+4. For common tasks, these agents likely exist:
+   - email_extractor: extracts emails from any text
+   - url_extractor: extracts URLs from any text
+   - calculate_mean/median/std: statistical calculations
+   - format_report: formats data into reports
+   - read_text/csv/pdf: file readers

+STEP-BY-STEP PLANNING:
+1. Break down what the user wants into specific tasks
+2. Map each task to an available agent (check the list!)
+3. Only mark as missing if NO agent can do it
-STEP 4: What's the optimal execution order?
+4. Plan the execution order

-Respond with valid JSON:
+Respond with this EXACT JSON structure:
 {{
-    "workflow_id": "wf_" + timestamp,
+    "workflow_id": "wf_{timestamp}",
-    "workflow_type": "sequential|parallel",
+    "workflow_type": "sequential",
-    "reasoning": "your step-by-step thinking",
+    "reasoning": "Step-by-step explanation of your plan",
-    "agents_needed": ["exact_agent_names"],
+    "agents_needed": ["agent1_from_available_list", "agent2_from_available_list"],
     "missing_capabilities": {{
         "agents": [
+            // ONLY if truly missing from available list
             {{
-                "name": "agent_name",
+                "name": "new_agent_name",
-                "purpose": "what it does",
+                "purpose": "specific purpose",
                 "required_tools": ["tool1"],
-                "justification": "why needed"
+                "justification": "why existing agents cannot handle this" }}
-            }}
         ],
-        "tools": [
+        "tools": []
-            {{
-                "name": "tool_name",
-                "purpose": "what it does",
-                "type": "pure_function",
-                "justification": "why needed"
-            }}
-        ]
     }},
     "confidence": 0.95
-}}"""
+}}

+IMPORTANT: The agents_needed array should ONLY contain names from the AVAILABLE AGENTS list."""

 ORCHESTRATOR_ANALYSIS_PROMPT = """Analyze this user request to understand intent and requirements: